gmgoodale/Team19-Zoltar-Stock-Trader/Artifacts/Responsibilities.md

 ## Garett Goodale [GitHub: gmgoodale]

 ### This Week
-I will get the DataHandler and the model framework to interface directly.
-I will also start to modify the structure of the DNN to improve performance.
+I got the DataHandler and the model framework to interface directly.
+I started to modify the DNN to improve performance and I created the code to be able to modify the time horizon, ticker, epochs, layers, etc. to give a very flexible framework.

 ### Previous Weeks
 I setup the framework for the DNN and built out the documentation.